PERF08052 2019 Global Shakespeares

 Description

 This module focuses on "Shakespeare" as a site of cultural production, a space in which identity is negotiated and worked out.
-Learners introduced to Shakespeare comedy, tragedy, romance and history plays, locating those texts within the social, cultural and historical context of the early modern period and the intepretative moments including our own that have shaped meaning in the texts.
+Learners introduced to Shakespeare comedy, tragedy, romance and history plays, locating those texts within the social, cultural and historical context of the early modern period and the interpretative moments including our own that have shaped meaning in the texts.
 Critical methodologies will be applied to the texts including feminism, cultural materialism, psychoanalysis and historicism.
 The module will also look at contemporary appropriations of Shakespeare , particularly film adaptations, in which our own "culture" is reproduced and contested.

 Learning Outcomes